hdvanegasm/hdvanegasm.github.io/content/_index.md

 <img src="/_index/self.jpg" width="250" />
 {{< /rawhtml>}}

 My name is Hernán Darío Vanegas Madrigal.
-I have a Bachelor's degree in Computer Engineering and Bachelor's degree in Mathematics.
-I'm working as a MPC Research Engineer at [HashCloak Inc.](https://hashcloak.com/) Also, I am an MSc. student in Applied Mathematics at National University of Colombia.
-I am interested in cryptography, particularly, in Secure Multiparty Computation (MPC).
+I'm working as a MPC Research Engineer at [HashCloak Inc.](https://hashcloak.com/) I have MSc. in Applied Mathematics at National University of Colombia with an emphasis in Cryptography.
+I am interested in [Secure Multiparty Computation (MPC)](https://eprint.iacr.org/2020/300.pdf).
 In general, I am interested in applying abstract mathematic concepts to computer science areas.

 Despite I'm working with MPC constantly, I am always learning it.
 There is always something that I don't know and new things come up every day.